datarefuge/workflow/bagging.md

 # BAGGING

+- At the beginning of the session
+  - Get set up with Python and the Python script to make a bag at the command line https://github.com/LibraryOfCongress/bagit-python

-- **Check out a URL for bagging from the spreadsheet**
+- Claiming an item for bagging
-- Data comes from Harvesters
+  - Harvesters will bring you thumbdrives containing datasets
+  - Grab one of those thumbdrive to process it
+  - Note that the Bagger(s) should make sure that all thumbdrives deposited by Harvesters are carefully arranged into a small queue while waiting to be processed, and are clearly distinguished from the thumbdrives that are ready for the next step (upload).
+This will avoid confusions.
+  - Look at the content of the thumbdrive on your laptop and locate the corresponding UUID in the "Uncrawlable Content" spreadsheet list
+  - Enter your slack name in the "Bagging" cell for that row.

-- Spot check to ensure the UUID and downloaded materials match to the selected spreadsheet row
+- QA: spot check to ensure the UUID and downloaded materials match to the spreadsheet row
+  - Ensure that everything a researcher would need to understand the data is present

+- Creating the Json file
   - Take folder and create metadata folder for Json template.
-- Label the json file and the folder where the json folder where it is located with the entry's UUID (see column ).
+  - Label the json file and the folder where it is located with the entry's UUID (see column "Unique ID").
   - The json should use the following format:

 ```
 {